-The Nurse Anesthesia program is housed in the Eugene Applebaum College of Pharmacy and Health Sciences (EACPHS) building, located near the Detroit Medical Center (DMC) and the Wayne State University School of Medicine (SOM).
-Being in such close proximity with the SOM and a wide variety of teaching hospitals allows the program to partner with world class researchers in order to collaborate on research ideas that will translate into clinical practice.
+The Nurse Anesthesia program is housed in the Eugene Applebaum College of Pharmacy and Health Sciences building, located near the Detroit Medical Center and the Wayne State University School of Medicine.
+Being in such close proximity with the School of Medicine and a wide variety of teaching hospitals allows the program to partner with world-class researchers in order to collaborate on research ideas that will translate into clinical practice.
 We have exceptional faculty and clinical instructors dedicated to the profession of nurse anesthesia and the teaching of students using state-of-the-art teaching facility and anesthesia classrooms.
 We encourage you to peruse our website to learn about the field of anesthesia and ways in which you can pursue a career in Nurse Anesthesia practice.
 After navigating through our website, feel free to contact us if you have any questions.

 History of the Wayne State University Nurse Anesthesia program

-The Wayne State University Nurse Anesthesia program began in 1963 in the School of Medicine, Division of Allied Health as an 18-month certificate program, with Detroit General Hospital (DGH) serving as the primary clinical base for nine (9) registered nurses.
+The Wayne State University Nurse Anesthesia program began in 1963 in the School of Medicine, Division of Allied Health as an 18-month certificate program, with Detroit General Hospital serving as the primary clinical base for nine (9) registered nurses.
 In 1974, the Division of Allied Health merged with the College of Pharmacy to become the College of Pharmacy and Allied Health Professions.
-In 1980, DGH relocated and became a private entity in a corporate structure named the Detroit Medical Center (DMC), acquiring a new name, Detroit Receiving Hospital and University Health Center.
-Many hospitals make up the DMC.
-Harper University Hospital, Hutzel Women's Hospital (serving the obstetric population), and Children's Hospital of Michigan (CHM) are in close proximity to the EACPHS and SOM.
-Other DMC hospitals located off campus are Sinai-Grace Hospital and Huron Valley-Sinai Hospital.
+In 1980, Detroit General Hospital relocated and became a private entity in a corporate structure named the Detroit Medical Center, acquiring a new name, Detroit Receiving Hospital and University Health Center.
+Many hospitals make up the Detroit Medical Center Campus including Harper University Hospital, Hutzel Women's Hospital (serving the obstetric population), and Children's Hospital of Michigan.
+Other DMC hospitals located off-campus are Sinai-Grace Hospital and Huron Valley-Sinai Hospital.

 The Nurse Anesthesia program has provided quality anesthesia education for over 50 years and with over 1000 graduates practicing in the Detroit Metropolitan area hospitals.
 In the spring of 2002, the College of Pharmacy and Allied Health Professions relocated to its current location on Mack Avenue and John R in Detroit, under its new name of Eugene Applebaum College of Pharmacy and Health Sciences.
 The college houses four departments: Fundamental and Applied Sciences, Pharmaceutical Sciences, Pharmacy Practice, and Health Care Sciences.
 The Nurse Anesthesia program is part of the Department of Health Care Sciences.

-In 2019, the program will transition to the DNAP curriculum and will have admitted its first DNAP cohorts in the fall of 2019.
+In 2019, the program transitioned to the DNAP curriculum and admitted its first DNAP cohorts in the fall of 2019.